HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-18-measurement-dashboard-architecture.md

 This option involves building a custom dashboard app using an existing framework, such as [Dash][plotly-dash] (python) or [R Shiny][r-shiny].
 This custom built application would be hosted as its own application and be slightly more integrated than a separate analytics API + dashboard UI, but it would be more customizable than using an open source or proprietary dashboard solution.

 > [!TIP]
-> **Bottom line:** This option would be best if we want to retain control over the look and feel of the dashboard and manage the backend and frontend of the dashboard together, but can dedicate more engineering resources to building and hosting it and don't need to expose analytics data via API.
+> **Bottom line:** This option would be best if:
+> - we want to retain control over the look and feel of the dashboard *and* to manage the backend and frontend of the dashboard together,
+> - but we are willing to commit more engineering resources to building and hosting it *and* don't need to expose analytics data via API.

 - **Pros**
   - Provides more fine-grained control over the look and feel of the dashboard application, on par with option 1.